Triglycerides: What Foods Can Help You Reduce Them?

 Our bodies are complex machines that need to be healthy in order to function.
 High triglyceride levels can get in the way of that.
 Find out how to reduce them in the article below!

 More and more people are getting blood tests that show high triglycerides, which is the primary type of fat in the blood.
 A lot of times, they are linked to high cholesterol levels.
 You need to keep an eye on these levels and treat them as soon as possible in order to prevent cardiovascular disease and pancreatitis, among other health problems.

-In this article we are going to explain which foods you should avoid and which changes could help you to reduce triglyceride levels.
+In this article, we are going to explain which foods you should avoid and which changes could help you to reduce triglycerides in your blood.

 - Whole dairy products

-- Margarine and butter: although margarine is a plant-based product, the quality of its ingredients and especially, the type of processing it undergoes, turns it into a very unhealthy product, high in trans fat.
-Butter, on the other hand, is high in animal fats, but is also much more natural.
+- Margarine and butter: although margarine is a plant-based product, the quality of its ingredients and the processing it undergoes, turns it into a very unhealthy product, high in trans fat.
+Butter, on the other hand, is high in animal fats but is also much more natural.
 So if you had to choose, choose the latter, but always consumed in small portions.

 - Creams and creamy sauces

 - Industrial baked goods and pastries: these also contain large amounts of saturated fats, along with other ingredients like refined flour and sugar, which make these types of foods even worse.

 - Cured meats, especially those that are high in fat.